Chicken pasanda is a relatively mild curry loaded with yoghurt, almonds and coriander, and it has become one of my favourite curry recipes.

 Instructions

-- Bash the cardamom with the side of a knife to open them up.
+- Bash the cardamom pods with the side of a knife to crack them.

-- Add the garlic and ginger and cook on for a further 2 minutes.
+- Add the garlic and ginger and cook for a further 1 minute.

-- It is now spice time, throw in all of the spice powders, cumin, chili, coriander, turmeric and cinnamon and cook out for 30 seconds, stirring continuously.
+- It is now spice time, throw in all of the spice powders, cumin, chilli powder, coriander, turmeric and cinnamon and cook out for 30 seconds, stirring continuously.

 - Add the chicken and stir to coat in the spicy mix.

-- Finish the dish with the flaked almonds and the coriander
+- Then finish with the toasted almonds and serve.

 Rakel